-Tony Pickthall, who joined the peer-to-peer business lending platform as group finance director in November this year, put this down to seeing many companies seeking finance to seize opportunities.
+A spokesperson from the peer-to-peer lending platform put this down to seeing many companies seeking finance to seize opportunities.

 “Whilst the economy is in a difficult place at the moment, it’s a solid marketplace with many people seeking finance for opportunities.

 “I believe the economy will rebound almost in full.
 We are doing bridging finance for people to bridge a gap and are willing to offer security for that bridge based on the projected rebound in the economy.

 “The vast majority of our deals are probably coming from people thinking where the economy will be in six, 12 months’ time as opposed to now.”

 The spokesperson said that Huddle Capital has seen a rise in applications for finance during the Covid-19 crisis, as businesses’ need for finance is more vital than ever during this time.

 Read more: Asset-backed P2P lending: Put to the test